gomods/athens/.github/PULL_REQUEST_TEMPLATE.md

 ## What GitHub issue(s) does this PR fix or close?

 <!--
     If it doesn't fix any issues, that's ok.
-You can leave this blank.
+Can you please delete the below "Fixes #" line for us?
+It would help us out a lot.
+Thanks!

-    If it does, then use the below "Fixes #<issue number>" notation below -->
+    If your PR does fix an issue, then use the below "Fixes #<issue number>" notation below.
+If you do that, when this PR is merged, it'll automatically close the issue you reference.
+-->

 Fixes #